suvela-engineering/SmartMaint/README.md

 # SmartMaint
-AI assistant Software for industrial maintenance
+An AI Assistant Software for Industrial Maintenance